-Linda Hall Library resident fellowships for 2015 are now available.
-Fellowships up to $3,500 per month will assist scholars in financing a research visit.
+Linda Hall Library offers resident fellowships of up to $3,500 per month to assist scholars in financing a research visit.

 Resident fellowships for the duration of a minimum of 1 month to a maximum of 9 months are offered in support of research projects in science, engineering, and technology; in the history of science, engineering and technology; or in interdisciplinary topics that link science or technology to the broader culture.